BG3-Community-Library-Team/bg3-community/Tutorials/Osiris/Understanding-Osiris-Rules.md

 In this case, the undeclared variable `_Object` receives the `_Object` parameter, the undeclared variable `_Character` receives the `_InventoryHolder` parameter, and the unbound variable `_` indicates that this rule doesn't want the `_AddType` parameter to be assigned to anything.

-Even when we don't want to use a parameter, we have to at least put an unbound variable in its spot - Osiris won't compile if the event in the rule has a different number of parameters than in its definition.
+> Even when we don't want to use a parameter, we have to at least put an unbound variable in its spot - Osiris won't compile if the event in the rule has a different number of parameters than in its definition.
+{.is-warning}

 Event parameters can be used in many different ways.
 For example, we might only want to do something when this event is triggered by an item added to a _player's_ inventory, and not for NPCs.
 Because the event assigned the GUID of the character who received the item to `_Character`, we can now also require this GUID to exist in the game's database of player characters to limit for whom the rule will execute: